h3po/ansible-role-proxmox_cloudimage/README.md

       become: true

     - name: move the template to zfs storage
-      command: "qm move-disk {{ debian_template_vmid }} scsi0 rpool_volumes -delete 1"
+      command: "qm move-disk {{ debian_template_vmid }} scsi0 zfs_volumes -delete 1"
       delegate_to: "{{ proxmox_node }}"
       become: true
       when: debian_template_created

-    - name: now clone the vm some way or the other...s
+    - name: now clone the vm some way or the other...
       debug:
         msg: "the template vm has id {{ debian_template_vmid }}"
       when: debian_template_existed or debian_template_created